A conversation with therapist Rochelle Greenhagen, MFT

 She would love to see mental health care move away from trying to fix people and focus more on helping people learn to accept themselves.
-Labeling mental health disorders has some value, but ultimately she feels it’s crucial that practitioners and clients work together to uncover the wisdom and reasons behind that person’s feelings and behaviors.
+Labeling mental health disorders has some value.
+Yet, she feels it’s crucial that practitioners and clients work together to uncover the wisdom and reasons behind that person’s feelings and behaviors.

 For self care, Rochelle loves to connect and spend time with friends.
 She also finds it healing to spend time outside, enjoy warm beverages, get a massage, and of course, hang out with her dog, Maya.